gammarers/aws-waf-ip-rate-limit-rule/README.md

-# AWS WAF Rete Limit Rule Group
+# AWS WAF IP Rete Limit Rule Group

-This is an AWS CDK Construct for Rate Limit Rule on WAF V2
+This is an AWS CDK Construct for IP Rate Limit Rule on WAF V2

 ## Resources